-On Feburary 5, 2019 Bookshop Santa Cruz presented an evening with Madeleine Albright, the United States’ first female Secretary of State, who spoke about her book, Fascism: A Warning, a personal and urgent examination of fascism in the twentieth century and how its legacy shapes today’s world.
-This ticketed event took place at the Kaiser Permanente Arena and was cosponsored by The Humanities Institute at UC Santa Cruz and Temple Beth El.
-It was the largest event ever put on by Bookshop Santa Cruz and Secretary Albright spoke to a sold out crowd of 3000.
+On February 5, 2019 Bookshop Santa Cruz and the Humanities Institute presented an evening with Madeleine Albright, the United States’ first female Secretary of State, who spoke about her book, Fascism: A Warning with Pulitzer Prize-winning UCSC alumna Martha Mendoza.
+Fascism: A Warning, is a personal and urgent examination of fascism in the twentieth century and how its legacy shapes today’s world.
+This ticketed event took place at the Kaiser Permanente Arena and was cosponsored by Temple Beth El.
+It was the largest event ever put on by Bookshop Santa Cruz and Secretary Albright spoke to a sold out crowd of 3,000.

 Of all the unanswered questions of our time, declared George Orwell in 1944, perhaps the most important is, What is fascism?
 Madeleine Albright has an answer: not as an explanation of the past, but as a warning for the present.
 As she shows with insight, humor, and personal storytelling, fascism not only endured through the twentieth century but now presents a more virulent threat to peace and justice than at any time since the end of World War II.

 Written by someone who has not only studied history but helped to shape it, this call to arms teaches us the lessons we must understand and the questions we must answer if we are to save ourselves from repeating the tragic errors of the past.

 Madeleine Albright served as America’s sixty-fourth Secretary of State from 1997 to 2001.
 Her distinguished career also includes positions at the White House, on Capitol Hill, and as U.S. Ambassador to the United Nations.
 She is the author of the New York Times bestsellers Madam Secretary, The Mighty and the Almighty, Memo to the President, and Read My Pins.